EndPointCorp/end-point-blog/2016/09/17/executing-custom-sql-in-django-migration.html.md

 ### Adding Custom SQL to a Migration

 The best way to run custom SQL in a migration is through the [migration.RunSQL](https://docs.djangoproject.com/en/1.10/ref/migration-operations/#runsql) operation.
-RunSQL allows you to write code for migrating forwards and backwards—that is, applying migrations and unapplying them.
+RunSQL allows you to write code for migrating forwards and backwards—​that is, applying migrations and unapplying them.
 In this example, the first string in RunSQL is the forward SQL, the second is the reverse SQL.

 ```python
 # -*- coding: utf-8 -*-